Incredibly Rude Things You Should Never Do at a Wedding

 Between enjoying their special day and making sure that guests are having a good time, the newlyweds have enough to worry about.
 “If something’s gone wrong during the wedding, do not point it out to the couple or their immediate family members,” says Josh Spiegel, Creative Director and President of Birch Event Design.
 “You don’t want to add any stress or frustration during the big day.”
 If you can’t stop thinking about the issue at hand, notify the venue staff.

-You grab a bottle from the open bar
+You Grab a Bottle from the Open Bar

 Grabbing a beer at an open bar?
 Totally fine.
 An entire bottle of champagne (or something harder)?
 Definitely not okay.
 “The last thing you want is to be the main topic of your friend’s wedding conversation,” says Gottsman.
 Keep it classy and let the waiter or bartender do the pouring.

-If you’ve checked yes to “chicken” or “fish” on the invitation, changing your mind last-minute throws off the balance.
+If you’ve checked yes to “chicken” or “fish” on the invitation, changing your mind last minute throws off the balance.
 One exception?
 If you learn that there’s an ingredient in your choice that you’re allergic to, in which case “politely asking to switch from fish to chicken may be appropriate,” says Gottsman.
 In any other situation, go with your original choice.

 It’s an unspoken rule that wedding guests are allowed to take the floral centerpieces on the dining tables.
 That doesn’t mean vases are up for grabs, however.
-“You don’t want the couple to end up with a bill for your lapse of judgement,” says Spiegel.
+“You don’t want the couple to end up with a bill for your lapse of judgment,” says Spiegel.

-You complain about the quality of the food
+You Complain About the Quality of the Food

 Speaking of dinner, complaining about the food is flat-out rude.
 (And, truth be told, a bit tired.)
 “You will appear boorish and ill-mannered.
 Keep your opinions to yourself and be grateful you are included in the couple’s special day,” advises Gottsman.
 Even if it’s not a five-star gourmet meal, appreciate that the couple has likely invested quite a bit in the dinner—and it’s not about the food, anyway.